zhihuanglab/Tissuelab-Model-Zoo/tissue_segmentation/TotalSegmentator/README.md

 ## Notes

 - The tasknode processes only the organs specified in `roi_subset`.
 If not provided, it processes all available organs.
-- Each organ is stored as a separate dataset in the H5 file with compression.
+- Each organ is stored as a separate array in the Zarr store with compression.
 - Processing is done in parallel for multiple organs to improve performance.
 - The tasknode handles DICOM validation issues automatically by relaxing validation rules.
 - Progress tracking is available both via polling (`/progress`) and streaming (`/progress/stream`).